Anomalous Nernst effect and field-induced Lifshitz transition in Weyl semimetals TaP and TaAs

-This behavior qualitatively explains the observed saturation of the Nernst coefficient when the magnetic field is larger than some material characteristic value $B_s$ as schematically presented in \steffen{Fig.~\ref{Fig_theory}c}.

-In the case of a Weyl semimetal, the value of $B_s$ can readily be estimated in the frame of the above scenario.
-To this end, we have numerically evaluated $\mu$ as a function of $B$ based on the minimal dispersion model for Weyl fermions given by $E_{\bf k}=\pm \sqrt{v_F^2 (k_x^2 + k_y^2) + (gB \pm v_F k_z)^2}$ \cite{PhysRevB.93.035116}.
-We obtained the following relation between $B_s$, the total Fermi volume \steffen{in zero field, $\Delta V = \int d^3k f_{\bf k} (\mu)$} \cite{SM}, and the Fermi velocity $v_F$:
+This behavior qualitatively explains the observed saturation of the Nernst coefficient when the magnetic field is larger than some material characteristic value $B_s$ as schematically presented in \steffen{Fig.~\ref{Fig_theory}e}.
+To compare this scenario with our actual experimental results we estimate the value of $B_s$.
+To this end, we have numerically evaluated $\mu$ as a function of $B$ based on the minimal dispersion model $E_{\bf k}=\pm \sqrt{v_F^2 (k_x^2 + k_y^2) + (gB \pm v_F k_z)^2}$ \cite{PhysRevB.93.035116}.
+Specifically, we have calculated the Fermi volume $\Delta V$ as a function of $\mu$ and $B$ using the integral $\Delta V = \int d^3k f_{\bf k} (\mu,B)$.
+Then we have solved the obtained equation numerically for $\mu$ leading to a functional relation between $\mu$ and $B$ from which we have read off the saturation field, $B_s$, defined by constant $\mu$ for $B > B_s$.
+From this approach we find the following relation between $B_s$, the total Fermi volume $\Delta V$, and the Fermi velocity $v_F$: